grafana/grafana/docs/sources/administration/configuration.md

 ## [aws]

-In this section, core and external AWS plugins can be configured.
+You can configure core and external AWS plugins.

 ### allowed_auth_providers